-Specialising in all things qualitative, our highly regarded UK qualitative research team is headed up by Victoria Wood and Tony Lewis, who offer expert focus group moderation along with intelligent and sensitive qualitative analysis and interpretation to deliver effective and powerful research.
+Specialising in all things qualitative, our highly regarded UK qualitative research team is headed up by Victoria Wood and Tony Lewis.
+The team offer expert insights along with intelligent and sensitive analysis to deliver effective and powerful research.

-We are a passionate and creative strategic research agency and see our role as making sense of the way customers see the world and what they really think by providing key innovative insights and challenging the minds of consumers to source the most powerful analysis.
-Our tried and trusted approaches are grounded in a number of disciplines, including: Psychology, NLP (Neuro Linguistic Programming) and Neuroscience.
+We are a passionate and creative strategic research agency whose role is making sense of the way customers see the world and understanding what makes them tick.
+Using a combination of innovative along with tried and trusted approaches, our research is grounded in Marketing theory, Psychology and Neuroscience.

 - Skilled qualitative moderators and executive interviewers